 If you haven’t already signed-up to myonline, you can find how to do this on the myonline page of our website.

-For all new repairs being reported, at present these will be booked on longer attendance timescales, this will enable us to cope with daily emergencies and to manage our workforce more effectively during these unusual times.
+For all new repairs being reported, at present these will be booked on longer attendance timescales, this will enable us to cope with the present high demand for daily emergencies and to manage our workforce more effectively during these unusual times.

 If we attend your property to undertake a repair, please provide our team with clear access and remain outside of their safe working space.
 Where possible, please remain in a separate room while the repair takes place, providing our team with at least two metres clear space to minimise human contact.
 All our engineers and contractors have the necessary personal protective equipment required to ensure a safe working environment is maintained.